 Segment 8 (Erskine Steel Flume to Bodfish Siphon) is approximately 5,509 feet.
-Property within Segment 8 is owned by private parties, SCE, or the federal government (and administered by BLM).
+Property within Segment 8 is owned by private parties, SCE, or the Federal government (and administered by BLM).
 On the private parcels, the proposed work includes demolishing the concrete-lined canal and grading to promote drainage to Erskine Creek.
-The remainder of the canal on federally owned lands administered by BLM or SCE land will be demolished, processed as backfill, and buried.
+The remainder of the canal on Federally owned lands administered by BLM or SCE land will be demolished, processed as backfill, and buried.
 The area will be graded to drain toward Bodfish Siphon, which will be abandoned in place with modifications.
 The wingwalls will be demolished, and the headwalls will be protected in place.
 The siphon will be filled with concrete slurry, and the gauging station and concrete vaults used to dewater the siphon will be demolished to allow for conveyance and release of drainage flow into Bodfish Creek.
 The existing culvert under Lake Isabella Boulevard will be replaced to accommodate stormwater flows that exceed the capacity of the biofiltration basin.
 The culvert will discharge into a biofiltration swale on the SCE property (east of Lake Isabella Boulevard).
 The swale will treat and ultimately convey stormwater into Bodfish Creek.
+Primary access to the canal is anticipated to be from the access road at the upstream end of Segment 8 via Commercial Avenue and the road accessing the canal at Station 477+00 (mid-segment).
+If roads are improved, it is expected that they will be left in an improved condition upon completion of work.
+A 3.0-acre parcel adjacent to Bodfish Canyon Road will be utilized for staging of construction trailers only.
+Access to the staging area would be via Lake Isabella Boulevard and/or Bodfish Canyon Road at Station 503+00.

 Segment 9 (Bodfish Siphon to Pioneer Steel Siphon) is approximately 4,250 feet.
-Most land within Segment 9 is federally owned and managed by the BLM, except for the canal segment upstream of Tunnel No. 1 (SCE) and the last 240 feet of Pioneer Steel Siphon (federally owned and administered by the Forest Service).
+Most land within Segment 9 is Federally owned and administered by the BLM, except for the canal segment upstream of Tunnel No. 1 (SCE) and the last 240 feet of Pioneer Steel Siphon (Federally owned and administered by the Forest Service).
 Proposed work includes demolishing and burying the concrete-lined canal as previously described.
 Tunnel No. 1 will be abandoned with modification and backfilled with a mixture of debris and flowable fill material.
 The headwalls will remain, and the area will be backfilled and graded.
 Pioneer Steel Siphon will be demolished and hauled off site.
 Lead remediation for Pioneer Steel Siphon will be determined following testing and verification of the levels of contaminants present.
 Appurtenant facilities, including the gauging station building and siphon, drainpipe, and concrete energy dissipation structure, will be removed and hauled away.
-The overhead communications and power lines will be protected in place.
+It is expected that the Frontier-owned overhead communications lines that run parallel to the canal will be removed.
+The unpaved roads used to access the features in this segment may require temporary grading and other improvements for use by construction vehicles during construction.
+If improved, it is expected that they will be abandoned in the improved condition.